sinonjs/sinon/CONTRIBUTING.md

 * Look into [issues tagged `help-wanted`](https://github.com/sinonjs/sinon/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+wanted%22)
 * Help [improve the documentation](https://github.com/sinonjs/sinon/tree/master/docs) published
   at [the Sinon.JS website](http://sinonjs.org).
 [Documentation issues](https://github.com/sinonjs/sinon/issues?q=is%3Aopen+is%3Aissue+label%3ADocumentation).
-* Help someone understand and use Sinon.JS on [the mailing list](http://groups.google.com/group/sinonjs) or on [Stack Overflow](https://stackoverflow.com/questions/tagged/sinon)
+* Help someone understand and use Sinon.JS on [Stack Overflow](https://stackoverflow.com/questions/tagged/sinon)
 * Report an issue, please read instructions below
 * Help with triaging the [issues](http://github.com/cjohansen/Sinon.JS/issues).
 The clearer they are, the more likely they are to be fixed soon.
 * Contribute to the code base.